DanielMartensson/CControl/README.md

   - Features From Accelerated Segment Test (FAST)
   - Hough Transform for line detection
   - Harris corner detection
+  - Orientation of a matrix by using Intensity Centroid

 - Signal Processing
   - Fast Fourier Transform Shift